CosmaLab/Edge-Analysis/README.md

 4. Load .bin files for each category

-5. The script will generate 2 Figures per each file: one for the masks created for the edge area and the inner area, and one for the visualization of .bin file localizations
+5. The script will generate one Panel of figures per each file: the density map of locs, the mask of the nucleus, the mask of the edge, and the mask of nucleus with edge superimposed.
+OPTIONAL: generate also B/W mask figure, as Figure 2.

 6. The script will ask you if you want to do the density rendering.
 Write Y or N and press Enter.
 (Yes to visualise, No will skip visualisation).
-If Y, the density rendering will appear as a third figure
+If Y, the density rendering will appear as Figure 3.

 7. The analysis results will be saved as an .xlsx file.
+Columns info:

-The first column reports the name of the file used for the analysis.
+- the name of the file used for the analysis

+- Edge_Density_Average (locs/nm^2)
+- Edge_Density_Median (locs/nm^2)
+- Percentage_localizations_edge (%)

+- Inside_Density_Average (locs/nm^2)
+- Inside_Density_Median (locs/nm^2)
+- Percentage_localizations_Inside (%)

+- Full_Density_Average (locs/nm^2)
+- Full_Density_Median (locs/nm^2)

 ```